AbdAlhadi1/Library_system/README.md

 # Library_system
 C++ Consul Project
 # About This Project
-Project Description: GitHub Medical Education Platform
+Project Description: Consul Education Platform

-The GitHub Medical Education Platform is a consul application that allows users to register and interact as doctors, doctor assistants, and students.
+This Education Platform is a consul application that allows users to register and interact as doctors, doctor assistants, and students.
 The platform provides various features and functionalities to facilitate medical education and collaboration.

 User Roles: